Supersolid formation time shortcut and excitation reduction by manipulating the dynamical instability: Kick-based pre-solidification (Kick-Bang approach)

 \section{Kick-based pre-solidification (Kick-Bang approach)}

-The philosophy behind the Bang-Bang method is to increase the spontaneous formation rate of the roton by creating favorable conditions.
+The philosophy behind the Bang-Bang method is to increase the spontaneous formation rate of the roton by creating favorable conditions {(see Sec. \ref{sec:BangBang})}.
 An alternative path is to induce an excitation of the system before crossing the transition.
-The idea is to mechanically ``kick'' the system so as to excite it in such a way that the roton gets populated and quench it afterwards, thus starting the formation process with an already well populated roton mode.
+The idea is to mechanically ``kick'' the system so as to excite it in such a way that the roton gets populated and quench it afterward, thus starting the formation process with an already well populated roton mode.
 Within such framework the system does not strictly experience a phase transition with its spontaneous symmetry breaking, as the symmetry breaking may occur ``artificially'' in the superfluid phase in the form of a mechanical excitation.
 Ideally, such excited state is later stabilized by reducing the scattering length.
 This process is presented as a proof of principle, with the view to study the characteristics of mechanical excitation and how they may affect the transition between a superfluid and a supersolid.
 This aim guided the choice of the ``kick'' presented in this manuscript, which instead of targeting the roton specifically has a more general shape.

-There is an infinite amount of ``kicking'' protocols that could be implemented, one will expect that one of the most efficient kicks to accelerate the formation process would be to switch on a cosine like potential with $\lambda=2\pi/k_{\text{rot}}$ for some time (which would directly target the excitation of the roton).
 Choosing the initial superfluid state to be close enough to the transition ---it can always be quenched close to the transition point without almost any excitation--- the excitation spectrum will have a local minimum around $k=k_{\text{rot}}$.
 In such a case there is no need to even target the roton specifically, as more general kicks will also be able to excite the roton significantly (although specially targeting it will obviously yield higher roton populations).